5.8. Preventing Lost Updates

 If the current transaction is in the READ COMMITTED level, the target row will be updated; otherwise (REPEATABLE READ or SERIALIZABLE), the current transaction is aborted immediately to prevent lost updates.

-• [2] The target row has been updated by the concurrent transaction (Fig. 5.11[2])
+• [2] The target row has been updated by the concurrent transaction (Figure 5.11[2])

 The current transaction attempts to update the target tuple; however, the other concurrent transaction has updated the target row and has already been committed.